Summary: Critique of Pure Reason (page 5)

 In fact, there already exists a discipline that catalogues and classifies the operations of reason in its functioning: logic.
 The starting point of the Critique is therefore an inquiry into this discipline:

-General logic provides me […] with an example of how all the simple acts of reason can be fully and systematically enumerated.1
+General logic provides me […] with an example of how all the simple acts of reason can be fully and systematically enumerated.
+1

 Through the study of this science, we will first grasp what the pure concepts of the understanding

-are—that is, those fundamental concepts through which our intellect operates.
+are—those fundamental concepts through which our intellect operates.

 The Critique will aim to demonstrate, as well as clarify, the objective validity of these a priori concepts